yjmantilla/sovabids/README.rst

    cd sovabids
    pip install -r requirements-user.txt

-Installation for advanced usage
+Installation for GUI usage
 -------------------------------

-Run
+This will install sovabids for usage with an experimental web gui, and as an experimental plugin for bidscoin.

 .. code-block:: bash

    git clone https://github.com/yjmantilla/sovabids.git
    cd sovabids
-   pip install -r requirements-dev.txt
+   pip install -r requirements-gui.txt

-Notice  that the requirements-dev.txt file already has the sovabids installation using editable mode.

 Installation for developers
 ---------------------------